Edoardo Matania

-History
+Life

 He was born in Naples, and trained starting in 1862 at the Istituto di belle arti of Naples.
 He made a living mostly as an illustrator for the Bideri publishing house, and also worked with the editor Emilio Treves.
 He was attached to the School of Resina.
 For example, he illustrated a Storia del Risorgimento Italiano (1889) by Francesco Bertolini.
 Matania also illustrated an edition of Ariosto's La Gerusalemme liberata.
 He was one of the painters to decorate the ceilings of the Caffè Gambrinus of Naples.